oasdflkjo/cuart/README.md

 # UART Communication Project

 This project demonstrates how to communicate with a UART device using C on Windows.
-It includes code for sending and receiving data from a UART device and simple batch files for building and cleaning the project.
+It includes code for receiving data from a UART device and simple batch files for building and cleaning the project.

 ## Prerequisites